freezy/dmd-extensions/README.md

 ```

 This is also useful if you just want to fit the virtual DMD onto different
 backglasses which have slightly different positions.

-Note however that
-per default, dmdext tries to retrieve the DMD's position from VPM's registry
+Also note that dmdext can retrieve the DMD's position from VPM's registry
 setting.
 That means you can use VPM to position the DMD and dmdext will take
-the same setting for each game (this behavior can be disabled using the
+the same setting for each game.
+This behavior can be enabled using the
-`ignoreregistry` option).
+`useregistry` option.

 ## Documentation